uf-hobi-informatics-lab/GatorTron-Prediction/readme.md

 log=./log.txt
 log_highlight =./log_highlight.html

-# NOTE: we have more options available, you can check our wiki for more information
+# NOTE: We have more options available.
+You can check our wiki for more information
-#do_predict_highlight, highlight_index, highlight_output_file can be removed if you do not need highlight function
+#do_predict_highlight, highlight_index, and highlight_output_file can be removed if you do not need the highlight function

 python ./src/relation_extraction.py \
 		--model_type megatron \